Interactive GCSE lessons. Each includes explanations, worked examples, a live calculator, and practice questions.

 Interactive Builder

-Enter frequencies — angles calculate automatically and the chart updates live.
+Add or remove data points — angles calculate automatically and the chart updates live.

 Reading Pie Charts